xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 - Bad Response: I'd like a higher paying job.
 I don't like my boss/coworker.
 I don't enjoy what I was working on.

 ## What do you look for in your next role?

+- Join a company that invests in potential rather than credential
+- Build reliable, scalable systems
+- Work with coworkers who are passionate about their craft and are tech visionaries
+- Social impact
+- more hands on, infrastructure, architectural design, building infrastructure for hyper growth.
+Scaling.
+-  Problem is so interesting and important that you have a lot of fun and feel a lot of purpose in the thing you work on.
+- Building a great product for people who are not tech.
+Consumer product
+- work on a new product.
+Not something that is just a repackaging of something that exists.
+To use Peter Thiel’s terminology, I want to work on the zero-to-one products.
+- Another important factor is team.
+Team dynamic, good relationship with coworkers and ability / flexibility to do more than the job description is important.
+I want to be a team member, not another dev.
+Team really affects day-to-day happiness.
+- A third important factor is outreach.
+Working in a company that cares more than its own profit margin, pleasing its customers and/or investors.
+Community outreach, hosting meetup events, open sourcing are all things that make a company worth more to the world than its stated value prop.
+I want to be part of companies that commit to collaborating and having a presence with the broader programming communities.
+I believe it improves employee happiness, attracts outside talent (great for recruiting), and improves the company brand.
+- I’m not religious about specific domain, languages, or framework.
+I’m driven to make the world more compassionate, innovative, and sustainable.
+- being challenged every day, pushed to the limit but having a lot of fun.
+Learning new things everyday, including different and better ways to think about a problem
+- Everyday, doing things I’ve not done before.
+Surrounded by peers and mentors who push me and support me to maintain healthy stress and avoid burnout
+- learning a lot.
+Being asked “can we do better”, not being told how exactly to do things better but encouraged to   work on my own solutions by applying creativity
+- Having an engineering culture of devil’s in the details, applying engineering rigor in everything we do, not taking shortcuts, treating problem solving not as application of boilerplate or following a cookbook
+- take idea to reality in quick sprints and being able to test your hypothesis
+- Humility and no shame in being wrong but treating mistakes as a learning opportunity rather than a failure.
+Not being dismissive about dissenting opinions.
+Welcoming dissenting opinions.
+- Company leaders are transparent about what the goals are and sharing company news and strategic visions frequently to help the engineers calibrate their problem solving and prioritize appropriately to align with the overall vision
+- follow through.
+Young companies have a lot of new initiatives occurring simultaneously.
+Need to let people know rationale for prioritization
+- having a company of teams working in sync, going in the same direction

 ## Open ended technical question.